DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 To decrease test run time, enable server-side caching when you test asset-heavy web applications.

 > Important!
 Support for server-side caching is experimental.
-Disable the `--cache` flag if you run into compatibility issues with your tests.
+Disable the `--cache` flag if you have compatibility issues with your tests.

 *Related configuration file property*: [cache](./configuration-file.md#cache).